logicblocks/salutem/docs/getting-started.md

 ```

 Just as for [[salutem.core/realtime-check]], [[salutem.core/background-check]]
-supports a `:timeout` option which defines the amount of time to wait on a
+supports a `:salutem/timeout` option which defines the amount of time to wait on
-result before considering the health check evaluation failed.
+a result before considering the health check evaluation failed.
 By default, this
 is 10 seconds.
 To override the timeout:

 ```clojure